wsm1th/Python-Tools/README.md

 # Python-Tools

-Collection of security tools written in Python
+Collection of some tools written in Python

+ToDo:
+  - add functionality for csv ingest in parse_out_MIDs.py